ihuomah/chain-of-custody-violation-detector-uno-r4/README.md

 # Chain-of-Custody Violation Detection System (CoC-VDS)
+---
+> Security isn’t about being loud.
+It’s about being certain.
+---

 **CoC-VDS** is a **cyber-physical security prototype** designed for the **Arduino Uno R4 WiFi**.
 It is engineered to protect high-value assets during transport (e.g., Factory → Courier → Data Center) by **enforcing strict custody protocols**.